SENG-350-2024-fall/Team-1/Milestone 1/First Responder/FirstResponderUseCases.md

 ## Use Case #6: Transfer patient to ED care

 Upon arrival at the hospital the first responders transfers the patient as well as their information to the ED staff.
 This ensures that the ED staff have all relevant information to care for the patient.
+Once patient is trasfered to ED staff, first responders should no longer have access to patient files.

 | **Use Case**    | 6 Transfer patient |
 | --- | --- |